 3. Swap out your alcoholic drink

-That being said, if you do want to drink, then stick to low-alcohol wines or clear alcohols, such as vodka and gin or white wine.
-"Clear alcohols are generally lower in histamine than darker drinks like red wine and beer," adds King.
+That being said, if you do want to drink, then stick to low-alcohol wines or clear alcohols, such as vodka.
+"Clear alcohols are generally lower in histamine than darker drinks like red wine and beer," adds King, who also works with Pharmacy2U.
 "However, champagne is high in histamine so find something else to celebrate with."

 4. Add in ginger

-Ginger tea, ginger supplements, and powdered ginger extract are all great options if you want to factor this spice into your diet.
-Adding it to soups, stir-frys and bakes can also be a good way to include it.
+Ginger tea, ginger supplements, and powdered ginger extract are all great options if you want to factor this supplement into your diet.
+Adding it to soups, stir-fries, and bakes can also be a good way to include it.

 5. Use aloe vera